azurenoops/ref-scca-enclave-landing-zone-starter/docs/10-manual-deployment-guide-terraform.md

 ### One Subscription or Multiple

-MLZ can deploy to a single subscription or multiple subscriptions.
+Mission Enclave Landing Zone starter can deploy to a single subscription or multiple subscriptions.
 A test and evaluation deployment may deploy everything to a single subscription, and a production deployment may place each tier into its own subscription.

 The optional parameters related to subscriptions are below.
 At least one subscription is required.

 Parameter name | Default Value | Description
 -------------- | ------------- | -----------
-`hub_subid` | '' | Subscription ID for the Hub deployment
+`subscription_id_hub` | '' | Subscription ID for the Hub deployment
-`tier0_subid` | value of hub_subid | Subscription ID for tier 0
+`subscription_id_identity` | value of hub_subid | Subscription ID for tier 0
-`tier1_subid` | value of hub_subid | Subscription ID for tier 1
+`subscription_id_operations` | value of hub_subid | Subscription ID for tier 1
-`tier2_subid` | value of hub_subid | Subscription ID for tier 2
+`subscription_id_devsecops` | value of hub_subid | Subscription ID for tier 2

 ### Mission Enclave Landing Zone Remote State Storage Account